Our first batch sold out within minutes, and we've arranged for a much bigger shipment of iru in partnership with chef & writer Tunde Wey.

-Iru has been used for centuries for its delicious and healthful properties.
-Rich in protein and natural fats, it imparts a deep umami flavor to any savory or sweet dishes.
-Since the British colonization of Nigeria and the introduction of mass-produced, imported seasonings and bouillon cubes, iru and the traditional, labor-intensive methods of producing it are in danger of being lost.
+Iru (fermented locust beans) has been used for centuries across West Africa for its delicious and healthful properties.
+Rich in protein and natural fats, it imparts a deep umami flavor to savory or sweet dishes.
+It's the fermented bean of the Nigerian Locust Tree and it has an incredible, complex flavor, somewhere in between chocolate, miso, and cheese.

 - Process: Boiled, fermented and sun-dried